telerik/kendo-ui-core/docs/mobile/forms/forms.md

 ### Required indicator

 To activate this feature set `km-required` class to the label.
+This class renders asterisk symbol right after the label content.

 #### Required indicator example